faghani/outline-client/README.md

 - `SENTRY_DSN` - [url required](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to enable sentry integration.
 Same across all platforms.
 - `RELEASES_REPOSITORY` - the username and repository name of the repository you're pushing releases to.
 In our case, `Jigsaw-Code/outline-releases`
-- `RELEASES_DELPOY_KEY` - the ssh deploy key for the releases repository - [how to set this up](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2)
+- `RELEASES_DEPLOY_KEY` - the ssh deploy key for the releases repository - [how to set this up](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2)
 - `ANDROID_KEY_STORE_CONTENTS` - the contents of your [android keystore.jkr](https://developer.android.com/training/articles/keystore) file
 - `ANDROID_KEY_STORE_PASSWORD` - the password required to unlock your android keystore
 - `IOS_MATCH_GIT_BASIC_AUTHORIZATION` - the base64'd username and access token necessary to access your fastlane iOS credentials [match repository](https://docs.fastlane.tools/actions/match/)